 Yes, that infamous one set to a cheap and nasty soft porn soundtrack-like reworking of Gazebo’s minor Europop hit I Like Chopin and a voiceover by Tom from Pipkins and featuring a concierge proffering a tray of Ferrero Rocher arranged into a pyramid around a party full of swanky monied types positioned somewhere between an escaped ‘function’ scene from Howards’ Way and that thing with ‘medals’ that inspired George Harrison to write I Me Mine, the bloke saying ‘EXCHURLENTE’ despite appearing to actually be saying something else entirely, and – as a thousand bad punchlines that can’t even be bothered to quote it correctly will gleefully attest – the woman declaiming “Monsieur – with this Rocher you are really spoiling us!”.
 The only real problem with this theory and indeed with the advert itself – apart from it being comically cheap, comically tacky and comically dreadful, of course – is that it doesn’t date from the seventies or even the eighties.
 The Ambassador’s Reception, as far as anyone can ascertain, took place in 1993.

-Nothing tarnishes like glamour, of course (and there’s more about the decline and fall of this one-time sophisticate’s choice here), and it’s entirely likely that by 1993, everyone was so bored with being relentlessly expected to be performatively impressed by Ferrero Rocher that they would probably actually have preferred Dairy Box.
+Nothing tarnishes like glamour, of course, and it’s entirely likely that by 1993, everyone was so bored with being relentlessly expected to be performatively impressed by Ferrero Rocher that they would probably actually have preferred Dairy Box.
 There was still one deeper, larger and more grandiose level to Ferrero’s romantic razzle-dazzle, however, that sat beyond the reach even of The Ambassador and company, and which has lost absolutely none of its societally transcendent eliter-than-elite allure.
 This was Ferrero Prestige, a big massive tray full of Rocher and tantalisingly mysterious ‘other’ Ferrero chocolates which would loom into view like The Domo from Eternals, and sail straight over your head and off into the distance occasioning ineffective disapproving glances in the direction of anyone who had craned their neck in an attempt to try and work out what the enigmatic interlopers actually were, pressed into service whenever anyone needed to be thanked for something utterly off-the-scale like helping to arrange a really good school fete.

 One of these enigmatic interlopers was Mon Chéri – literally ‘My Darling’ – which took the form of a curved milk chocolate trapezoid containing a combination of cherry liqueur and an actual cherry, wrapped in the sort of pale pastel pink so beloved of C86 bands yet here evoking a world of cocktails, casinos, romantic art gallery trips and countless other places and parties that members of The Bodines would never have been allowed within eighty seven million miles of.
 Mon Chéri shared its literally prestigious tray space with the similarly hazelnut-skewed confection Küsschen – ‘Little Kisses’ – and, more excitingly, Pocket Coffee.
 Marked out by the deployment of the most stylisedly seventies lettering imaginable, the oblong blocks of dark chocolate containing an actual literal shot of gooey Arabica espresso that constituted Pocket Coffee held an allure and glamour redolent of the days when ‘proper’ coffee was the preserve of smartly dressed yet grounded would-be sophisticates rather than seriouser than serious broadsheet press professional types telling you off for liking the occasional Caffè Nero because they know about some place where they use a blend nobody else knows about where the coffee is filtered through old episodes of The Tennis Elbow Foot Game and then sent through the post to TV’s Tony Dortie so he can add in an even more elusive blend infused with shredded copies of Week Ending – The Cabinet Leeks then pack it into recycled card boxes and get his cat to give it a thumbs up before mailing it back fresh to the shop every third Wednesday and anyway why are you going to see Eternals instead of الرجل الذي باع ظهره is that gum are you chewing blahdi blahdi sodding blah.
 None of whom would ever appreciate or indeed deserve Pocket Coffee, but it has to be said that Pocket Coffee was also wasted on the usual actual recipients of a tray of Ferrero Prestige, who were invariably the sort of people who would ‘hand them round’ without them ever seeming to actually reach you.